dipta10/CodersCompanion/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 **Coders' Companion** is a website that helps competitive progammers all over the world lean new programming techniques, share ideas and discuss solutions with the other contestants.
+Here's a breif [screencast](https://drive.google.com/file/d/1nH5X-ZN0Ofoo6ph4jc2NqKJyyJW0MaEP/view?usp=sharing) of the project.

 ### How to run: